 Some of these are related to getting more done, but mostly it's about feeling better, so I can accept and be at peace about what I can't get done each day…

-- I’ve been thinking a lot about a post Jen Fulwiler put up on this topic recently: The Secret to Not Being Overwhelmed.
-I can’t say that this has completely taken away my frequent feelings of being overwhelmed, but it has helped a little to remind myself, “Maybe I wasn’t supposed to get that done today…” or another favorite, “It'll get done when it has to…“
+- I've been thinking a lot about a post Jen Fulwiler put up on this topic: The Secret to Not Being Overwhelmed.
+I can't say that this has completely taken away my feelings of being overwhelmed at times, but it has helped to remind myself, “Maybe I wasn't supposed to get that done today…” or another favorite, “It'll get done when it has to…“

 - I use this Earthing Mat to mitigate the effects of using technology so much in my life.
 (Read that post here or click here to order.)

-- Now that we’re homeschooling, and I’ve learned the value of the “NO” word, I don’t feel as pulled into outside commitments, so that helps a lot.
-I don’t feel guilty about it anymore, either; I’ll be able to jump back into church ministries, cooking more meals for people, or other volunteer positions that I know I’d be good at when the kids are grown.
-God certainly doesn’t call me to run myself ragged, so for now I’m a homeschooling Mom and I have my business and that’s IT.
+- Now that we're homeschooling, and I've learned the value of the “NO” word, I don't feel as pulled into outside commitments, so that helps a lot.
+I don't feel guilty about it anymore, either, not even a little.
+I'll be able to jump back into church ministries, cooking more meals for people, or other volunteer positions that I know I'd be good at later on, when the kids are grown.
+God certainly doesn't call me to run myself ragged, so for now I'm a homeschooling Mom and I have my business and that's IT.

-- It helps to keep reminding myself that even during that one year when all of the kids were in school (the year before we began homeschooling), I couldn’t get it “all done” then, either, so it’s never going to be “all done”.
+- It helps to keep reminding myself that even during that one year when all of the kids were in school (the year before we began homeschooling), I couldn't get it “all done” then, either, not even close!
+So it's never going to be “all done”.

-- I’ve been trying to get better about not working on the computer on Sundays, so I can hang with the kids, cook something extra delicious, and enjoy my favorite pastime: reading.
-If I could just be better about that, then working evenings and Saturdays probably wouldn’t bother me so much.
-I can’t always pull it off, though, especially if we’re gone all day on the Saturday prior.
+- I've been MUCH better about not working on the computer on Sundays, so I can hang with the kids, cook something extra delicious, and enjoy my favorite pastime: reading or watching cheesy movies.
+I can't always pull it off, though, especially if we're gone all day on the Saturday prior.

-- Somehow (and I don’t know exactly how) the answer is in not allowing the time-suck to continue.
+- Somehow the answer is in not allowing the time-suck to continue.
 Maybe I need to re-read my book called, Boundaries, When to Say Yes, When to Say No, How to Take Control of Your life!

 In Our Kids' Lives: